zeitspace/zeitbook-frontend/steps/04-background-sync.md

 ## Modify your service worker to send posts and comments to the backend

-Add the following code to `assets/service-worker.js`:
+Add the following code to `assets/service-worker.js`, just above the `sync` event listener that you just added:

 ```javascript
 const API_ROOT = 'https://zeitbook.herokuapp.com';